hydroperx/tiles.js/README.md

     groupGap: 3,
     // The height of group labels, in cascading "rem" units.
     labelHeight: 2,
     // Maximum width in small tiles.
+Effective only in horizontal containers.
     maxWidth: undefined,
     // Maximum height in small tiles.
     maxHeight: 6,